-WHAT: At the Chicago Tribune Armstrong investigated misconduct by prosecutors, coerced confessions, and fault lines riddling the systems of capital punishment in Illinois and Texas.
-In Seattle he dug into hundreds of illegally sealed court files and the community's complicity in protecting wayward athletes.
-In Idaho he wrote about a woman who mooned the police.
+I write mostly about the law.
+At the Chicago Tribune I investigated misconduct by prosecutors, coerced confessions, and fault lines radiating through the systems of capital punishment in Illinois and Texas.
+In Seattle I delved into hundreds of illegally sealed court files and the community's complicity in protecting wayward athletes.
+In Idaho I wrote about a woman who mooned the police.

-WHY: Because newspaper stories make a difference.
-In Washington, stories with Michael Berens about the MRSA pathogen spurred new laws requiring surprise hospital inspections and the screening of high-risk patients.
-In Virginia, stories with Bob Evans about a botched sting operation resulted in the police chief being fired and nine other officers getting disciplined.
+Sometimes, the work makes a difference.
 In Chicago, a death-penalty series with Steve Mills helped prompt the Illinois governor to suspend executions and empty Death Row.
 Five inmates profiled in that series were later freed; they were pardoned based on innocence or had the charges against them dropped.

-HOW: At the Chicago Tribune, Armstrong fashioned a set of queries that helped turn up 381 homicide convictions nationally that had been reversed because prosecutors concealed evidence suggesting innocence or knowingly used false evidence.
+At the Tribune, I crafted a set of queries that turned up 381 homicide convictions that had been reversed because prosecutors concealed evidence pointing to innocence or knowingly used false evidence.
 One query, entered into a legal database, was:

 Date aft 1962 and (homicide or murder! or manslaughter) and (brady pre/ 3 maryland) or lexcite (373 U.S. 83) or ((napue pre/ 3 illinois) or lexcite (360 U.S. 264) or (giglio pre/ 3 united states) or lexcite (405 U.S. 150)) or ((use! / 3 perjur! or false) or (correct! / 3 perjur! or false) or (uncorrect! / 3 perjur! or false)).

-Abby Mann, a movie producer and Academy Award-winning screenwriter, flirted with making a movie about the work that Armstrong and Mills did in Chicago on the death penalty.
-He invited them to a fancy hotel suite, turned on a tape recorder and said: Tell me how you did it.
-Armstrong told him: We pulled all of these records, file after file … we filled in all of these boxes on a hand-drawn spreadsheet, box after box … we tallied up all our findings, number after number … Mann’s eyes glazed over.
+Abby Mann, a movie producer and Academy Award-winning screenwriter, flirted with making a movie about the work that Steve and I did in Chicago on the death penalty.
+He invited us to a fancy hotel suite, turned on a tape recorder and said: Tell me how you did it.
+I told him: We pulled all of these records, file after file Ö we filled in all of these boxes on a hand-drawn spreadsheet, box after box Ö we tallied up all our findings, number after number Ö Mannís eyes glazed over.
 His mind drifted away.
 It drifted away to a place where reporters do gloriously cinematic things, like hold clandestine meetings with code-named sources in shadowy parking garages.
 The movie never got made.
-Had Mann stayed longer, Armstrong would have told him about his queries of legal databases.
+Had Mann stayed longer, I would have told him about my queries of legal databases.
 Maybe that would have made the difference.